Freelancers

 Quick Answer

-TL;DR — PayPal's effective withdrawal of domestic services for Indian freelancers (combined with Stripe's limited India onboarding) leaves a real gap.
-The four working alternatives in 2026 are Razorpay (domestic-only), Payoneer (slow + FX margin), Wise (good but capped), and a crypto rail (fastest, cheapest, no banking friction).
-NETTEN is the recommendation for international invoices — 1% flat, 3-5 second RLUSD settlement, no RBI dependency.
+TL;DR — PayPal's 2021 withdrawal from domestic Indian services (combined with Stripe's limited India onboarding for individuals) leaves a real gap for freelancers receiving international invoices.
+The four working alternatives in 2026 are Razorpay (domestic-only), Payoneer (slow + FX margin), Wise (good but capped), and a self-custody crypto rail (fastest settlement, funds settle to a wallet you control).
+NETTEN is the recommendation for international invoices where the client can pay in crypto: 3 to 5 second RLUSD settlement, INR off-ramp through a licensed local exchange.
+See the pricing page for current rates.

 If you're freelancing from Mumbai, Bangalore, Pune, Delhi, or any of the dozens of smaller hubs powering India's freelance export industry, you've felt the squeeze.
 PayPal's 2021 withdrawal from domestic Indian payments cut off the rail most freelancers were using to receive USD from US and European clients.
 Stripe never fully opened up the way it did in the US.
 Wise and Payoneer work but skim 2-4% on each transaction.